elliot736/rls-gen/README.md

 -- ... repeated for each table
 ```

 Pipe it into your migration tool, review it, apply it.
-The output is plain SQL — no lock-in.
+The output is plain SQL, no lock-in.

 ### 3. Validate your config